Woo-hoo, you’ve managed to become a life coach!

 If you’re looking to market yourself online then your website will be your shop window and it needs to impress people and convert visitors on to your newsletter list, or into clients.

-They’re fine as hobby sites and for people who don’t care about ranking in the SERP’s (search engine raking pages), but that’s about it.
+They’re fine as hobby sites and for people who don’t care about ranking in the SERP’s (search engine ranking pages), but that’s about it.

 They are super hard to get to rank and thus kill your organic reach, you technically don’t own your own content and they are either hard or impossible to customize.